 Benjamin Abrams is famous for founding the Emerson Radio and Phonograph Corporation together with his brothers, Max and Louis.

-His company produced several pioneering gadgets back in the 1920’s such as the clock radio, mini radio, self-sustaining handy radio and the handy air conditioner.
+His company produced several pioneering gadgets back in the 1920’s such as the clock radio, mini radio, self-sustaining handy radio.

 Generally, his company became widely popular for creating the very first radio-phonograph, which generated millions of dollars in sales.

 Benjamin Abrams was born in Rumania in 1893 but grew up in the United States when he migrated in 1905.
 He started out selling magazines and fixing pianos and learned about the phonograph and radio business when he was working as a salesman.